microsoft/app-innovation-workshop/Walkthrough Guide/05_API_Management/README.md

 * Location: Same as your Web App
 * Organization Name: The name of your business (it'll appear in the portals).
 * Administrator Email: Set this to yourself
-* Pricing Tier: You can selet Developer for this workshop.
+* Pricing Tier: You can select Developer for this workshop.

 ![Search for API Management](Assets/DeploymentProgress.png)